yokawasa/kubectl-plugin-ssh-jump/README.md

 $ ssh-agent -k
 ```

-#### Scenario2 - You have .pem file but you don't have private key on your side
+#### Scenario2 - You have .pem file but you don't have public key on your side

 From v0.4.0, the plugin supports PEM (Privacy Enhanced Mail) scenario where you create key-pair but you only have .pem / private key (downloaded from AWS, for example) and you don't have the public key on your side.